 As an example of the importance of proper training, Victrex has reported that a £7,000 investment in better training and support for staff representatives saved the organisation £1 million through enabling more effective consultation about a major pension change programme.

 Digital tools and other support can include a general forum email address to which workers can send in hot topics and ideas.
-Pages on an intranet or other internal tools are helpful to communicate what is being discussed at ICE meetings.
-Social media platforms such as Yammer are also useful to help geographically dispersed reps to stay in touch and coordinate with one another.
+Pages on an intranet, or other internal tools and social media platforms are helpful to communicate what is being discussed at ICE meetings.
 The IPA report Going Digital? sheds more light on the ways in which organisations can use these tools to promote employee voice.

 As well as the key recommendations outlined above, our case studies also flagged up lessons based on the size and type of organisation: